openCFS/cfs/share/doc/developer/doxygen/pages/markdownSyntax.md

 ### Lists and Enumerations

-To define lists simply start a line with any *list caracter*
+To define lists simply start a line with any *list character*
 * a star
 + a plus
 - a minus